prostosergik/jQuery-lastTweets/README.md

 Sponsored by [Sweetrelish.com] [1].
 Find something interedting for you to buy!

-Inpired by **Jason Mayes** Twitter Post Fetcher (http://www.jasonmayes.com/projects/twitterApi/), also, I use your instructions, man, hope you don't mind. =)
+Inspired by **Jason Mayes** Twitter Post Fetcher (http://www.jasonmayes.com/projects/twitterApi/), also, I use your instructions, man, hope you don't mind. =)

 Feel free to use and modify this code.
-Only keep my copitights and add link to Sweetrelish.com.
+Only keep my copyrights and add link to Sweetrelish.com.
 This is required, no exclusions.

-You can contact me by writting email to <serge.liskovsky@gmail.com>.
+You can contact me by writing email to <serge.liskovsky@gmail.com>.

   [1]: http://sweetrelish.com/        "Sweetrelish.com"